state-transition tables

 But, of course, we have to model what happens when we do things that are not on the happy path.
 Unfortunately, the one-dimensional version of the table doesn't give us a great view of that!

 To figure out where we have holes, we need to add more dimensions.
-Let's reorganize our states along the vertical axis and inputs along the horizontal axis to get a two-dimentional state-transition table.
+Let's reorganize our states along the vertical axis and inputs along the horizontal axis to get a two-dimensional state-transition table.

 And we see, uh... problems.
 When we look at things this way, it's clear that we've only defined two of the possible 8 outcomes!
 Writing things down in an orderly way revealed that we haven't specified all of the possibilities implied by our modeling.